“What steps must I take in order to learn how to become a trader?”

 2) What type of trader do you want to be?

 There are two main types of traders: swing traders and intra-day traders.
 When considering how to become a trader you need to decide which style you want to focus on.
 Swing traders typically hold trades for a few days to even a few weeks.
 They typically trade off mid to higher timeframe charts such as a 4 hour chart and above.
-Intra-day traders typically hold trades for a few minutes to a few hours and they usually trade of lower timeframe charts such as a 15 minute and below.
+Intra-day traders typically hold trades for a few minutes to a few hours, and they usually trade off lower timeframe charts such as 15 minutes and below.

-All too often new traders are drawn to either swing or intra-day trading because of what a mentor, friend or trading education company has told them or they have read about.
-They never take the time to work out which style best suits their personality, time constraints or what they want from trading.
+All too often, new traders are drawn to either swing or intra-day trading because of what a mentor, friend or trading education company has told them, or something they have read.
+They never take the time to work out which style best suits their personality, time constraints, or what they want from trading.
 One misconception which aspiring traders often believe is that you need to be a day trader in order to make the most money from trading.
 This is completely false.
-The truth is the best traders make the most money, which style they trade is irrelevant.
+The truth is the best traders make the most money: which style they trade is irrelevant.

 3) Fitting trading around your lifestyle

-When first learning to trade everyone has to juggle trading with their current lifestyle demands.
-For most this will include their job, family, exercise, eating, sleeping, etc. One of the biggest excuses people give for not succeeding in trading is that they simply don’t have enough time to devote to trading.
-We too were once in a similar position and that is why we have created a series of free webinars to teach you how to take your first steps to achieve your trading goals.
-Click here to register for our free webinars.
+On the early stages of the learning curve, everyone has to juggle trading with their current lifestyle demands.
+For most, this will include their job, family, exercise, eating, sleeping, etc. One of the biggest excuses people give for not succeeding in trading, is that they simply don’t have enough time to devote to it.
+We too were once in a similar position and that is why we have created a series of free webinars to teach you how to take the first steps to achieving your trading goals.

 4) Master technical analysis

-Your next step in learning how to become a trader will be to learn about and then master technical analysis.
-Unfortunately a lot of the material you will read about technical analysis is outdated and simply doesn’t work.
-Consequently we have many free resources for you to kick start your learning.
+Your next step in learning how to become a trader will be to learn about, and then master, technical analysis.
+Unfortunately, a lot of the material you will read about technical analysis is outdated and simply doesn’t work.
+That’s why we have created a number of free online resources to help you kickstart your learning.